nil-two/vim-nwords/README.md

 vim-nwords
 ==========

-Check the number of words.
+Count the number of words.

 Usage
 -----